Edward-Sun/easy-to-hard/README.md

 - Supports training policy models with Supervised Fine-Tuning (SFT)
 - Supports training reward models (RM) with pointwise and pairwise losses
 - Supports on-policy (PPO) and off-policy (DPO) reinforcement learning (RL) training
+- All the training can be performed with full fine-tuning for `7b-34b LLaMA/Llemma` models

 Shared features w/ `gpt-fast`: